-With lower investment asset valuations, historically low interest rates, and a temporary increase in the estate and gift tax threshold, 2020 is a good year to review and update your estate plan and gifting strategies.
+With historically low interest rates, tax changes on the way, and a temporary increase in the estate and gift tax threshold, 2021 is a good year to review and update your estate plan and gifting strategies.

-Opportunities are possible even in downturns.
-With the recent market and stimulus package changes, now is an optimal time to review your estate plan.
-A perfect trifecta—lower investment asset valuations, historically low interest rates, and a temporary increase in the estate and gift tax threshold—have converged to provide an opportunity that allows you to maximize your gifting.
+While the economy and stock market have made marked improvement this year, opportunities still abound.
+With the recent tax proposals and potentially drastic changes to common planning techniques, now is an optimal time to review your estate plan.
+A perfect trifecta—historically low interest rates, proposed tax changes, and a temporary increase in the estate and gift tax threshold—have converged to provide an opportunity that allows you to maximize your gifting.

 - Historically low interest rates: The interest rates used in estate planning are at historically low rates.
-For example, the interest rate on private loans between related parties, like family members, (called the mid-term interest rate) is only 0.58% for loans lasting 3-9 years, while rates for long-term loans are only 1.15% for loans lasting 9+ years.
-This low-interest-rate environment creates an opportunity to use wealth-transfer tools that benefit from low rates, such as intentionally defective grantor trusts (IDGTs) and grantor retained annuity trusts (GRATs).
+For example, the interest rate on private loans between related parties, like family members, (called the mid-term interest rate) is only 0.82% for loans lasting 3-9 years, while rates for long-term loans are only 1.4% for loans lasting 9+ years.
+This low-interest-rate environment creates an opportunity to use wealth-transfer tools that benefit from low rates, such as Intentionally Defective Grantor Trusts (IDGTs) and Grantor Retained Annuity Trusts (GRATs).

-- Temporary increase in the estate and gift tax threshold: The gift and estate tax exemption for 2020 is $11.58 million per person.
-For married couples, it’s over $23 million that they can give to their loved ones and other beneficiaries.
-But the gift and estate tax exemption is set to expire at the end of 2025, (the current law states this exemption may be cut in half to what will likely be less than $6 million) and many in Congress would like to reduce this amount even further, with proposals to reduce the exemption amount to $3.5 million.
+- Temporary increase in the estate and gift tax threshold: The gift and estate tax exemption for 2021 is $11.7 million per person.
+For married couples, they can give $23.4 million to their loved ones and other beneficiaries.
+But the gift and estate tax exemption is set to expire at the end of 2025, if it even makes it that long (recent proposals have stated this exemption would be cut in half to what will likely be less than $6 million).

 Using an IDGT to transfer wealth